 - Second, while our water contained more than 10 contaminants with known health effects, we only focused on those that can be harmful to health in shower water, either due to inhalation or dermal exposure (rather than ingestion).
 These contaminants were chlorine, disinfection byproducts, and water hardness.

-Our Tap Score test detected four disinfection byproducts in the trihalomethanes (THMs) category in our water sample:
+Our Tap Score test detected four disinfection byproducts in the trihalomethanes (THMs) group in our water sample:

 - 5.47 PPB of chloroform